optisimon/esp8266_temperature_iot/README.md

 ==== /api/wifi/softap ====

+NOTE: the password field will allways return "********" for security reasons
-TODO: should channel be available (will change if running network as well, since they need to be on the same channel
+TODO: should channel be available (will change if running against a network as well, since they need to be on the same channel

 {
   "ssid": "TestAP",